hel-astro-lab/runko/docs/installation.rst

     Note that g++-8 does not work because of a (known) compiler bug.
 Therefore, g++-9 is the current recommended choice.

 MacOS
 -----

-On MacOS these should be easily installed by using `homebrew <https://brew.sh/>`_ and running:
+On MacOS these are easily installed with `homebrew <https://brew.sh/>`_ by running:

 .. code-block:: bash

-   brew install gcc@9 hdf5 python3 open-mpi cmake fftw fmt
+   brew install gcc hdf5 python3 open-mpi cmake fftw fmt

-MPI needs to be compiled separately because by default it uses the AppleClang compiler (instead of the g++-9 just installed).
-This can be done by running
+MPI needs to be compiled separately because, by default, it uses the AppleClang compiler (instead of the g++-9 just installed).

+Compiling e.g., OpenMPI can be done fully via the terminal by running:

 .. code-block:: bash